np-guard/vmware-analyzer/README_Synthesis.md

 This is important since e.g. once a new VM is added with the relevant tags/labels in the target env, it will be granted the desired connectivity.

 ### The flattening challenge
-The translation of priortized allow/deny/pass rules into flat allow rules is exponential in the number of terms of the original rules (to be accurate, the number of allow rules generated for each original allow rule is exponential in the number of term in this allow rule and in higher priority deny and pass rules).
+The translation of priortized `allow,deny,jump-to-app` rules into flat `allow` rules is exponential in the number of terms of the original rules (to be accurate, the number of allow rules generated for each original allow rule is exponential in the number of term in this allow rule and in higher priority deny and pass rules).
 To tackle this we:
 1. Ask the user to provide the tool with _hints_ -  lists of disjoint tags/groups.